b-cubed-eu/documentation/pages/occurrence-cubes.md

 Category | Remarks | Need
 -------- | ------- | -----
-year |  | MUST
+`year` |  | MUST
-yearmonth |  | SHOULD
+`yearmonth` |  | SHOULD
-yearmonthday (date) |  | MUST
+`yearmonthday` (date) |  | MUST

 #### Spatial

 The spatial dimension groups occurrences into categories using their spatial information, i.e. “where was it observed?”.
-Relevant terms are decimalLatitude, decimalLongitude, geodeticDatum, and coordinateUncertaintyInMeters, as well as a reference grid.
+Relevant terms are `decimalLatitude`, `decimalLongitude`, `geodeticDatum`, and `coordinateUncertaintyInMeters`, as well as a reference grid.
 Grouping is especially useful to map data to other spatial datasets using the same reference grid and to take into account the coordinate uncertainty.

 1. This dimension MUST be optional.
 2. Only one spatial dimension MUST be used at a time in a cube.